Философия

 On the other hand, the non-cognitivists accept that legal norms cannot be true or untrue because they do not describe the reality.
 They are designed to prescribe certain behaviors.1)

 According to the representatives of this direction, the norms cannot have any cognitive value that can be examined as true or false.
 This notion of norms excludes the possibility of them being „subjects of logical dependencies” (Ibid: 35).
-This understanding comes from the logical-positivistic conception that „description requires direct and verifiable correspondence between what is armed by the sentence and the objective state of affairs” (Ibid).
+This understanding comes from the logical-positivistic conception that „description requires direct and verifiable correspondence between what is affirmed by the sentence and the objective state of affairs” (Ibid).
 However, although legal norms do not have such cognitive value, they can still be accepted as „objects of logical law” (Von Wright, 1957 cited in Von Wright, 1986: 291).

 Here, however, the question arises as to how a logical conclusion can be drawn from a legal norm, since they are neither true nor untrue – only sentences with verifiable truth value can function as a prerequisite or a conclusion. „However, a conclusion in the imperative mood can be drawn from two preconditions, one of which or both are also in the imperative mood” (Bouzov, 2006: 35).
 This can be transferred to the legal norms because although most of them are not formulated in the form of prescriptive sentences, they have mainly such a function К they produce certain actions.
 “When the law requires you to do something, say, that you „ought to do ф in circumstance C,” it purports to say that you ought to do ф, and that you ought to do it because the law says so” (Marmor, 2014: 62).

-In this sense, such statements of the legislator not only prescribe to the subjects what to do or not to do in certain circumstances, but at the same time they express the reason that motivates the prescription you must do it because it is prescribed by the law.
+In this sense, such statements of the legislator not only prescribe to the subjects what to do or not to do in certain circumstances, but at the same time they express the reason that motivates the prescription – you must do it because it is prescribed by the law.
 In this sense, we can consider the legal prescriptions as an example of “paradigmatic speech acts” (Ibid: 77).

 The non-cognitivists consider it possible for only the deontic propositions to be sentences in a logical sense since the subject of the deontic logic is the content of the norms in a particular legal system, which makes it possible for the norms to be a subject of veracity.
 For example, the provision of Art.
 194, Para.
-1 of the Penal Code states that “whoever takes another's movable property from the possession of another person without his consent with the intention of illegally appropriating it, shall be punished for a theft by an imprisonment of up to eight years.”
+1 of the Penal Code states that “whoever takes another's movable property from the possession of another person without his consent with the intention of illegally appropriat ing it, shall be punished for a theft by an imprisonment of up to eight years.”
 This deontic proposition is true, because such a norm is derived from the relevant law, functioning in the Bulgarian legislation.
 “This type of norms always includes two elements: (a) a description of the necessary behavior and (b) a description of the consequences of behaving differently” (Aarnio, 1987: 78 – 79).
 These two elements in the theory of law are called hypothesis and disposition or hypothesis and sanction.
 In this form the following corresponding relations prevail: “(1) If someone owns the property of another person without his consent = a description of facts (legal facts); (2) he will be convicted = an element of obligation (a deontic operator) and (3) imprisonment for a certain period of time = a description of a consequence (legal consequence)” (Aarnio, 1987: 77 – 78).
 All sentences that contain deontic operators such as must, mandatory, forbidden, etc. (such as legal prescriptions) can be interpreted in two ways – „prescriptive (as a formulation of a norm of behavior or a normative content) and descriptive (deontic propositions)” (Bouzov, 2006: 38).

 However, in order to be able to evaluate the veracity of legal norms, we must take into account that „the prescriptive content might be true in one legal system and/or at a given time and place, but not another” (Marmor, 2014: 77).
 Therefore, a rule R is true by virtue of the fact that it is included in a certain legal system, let's call it S, at time T and in relation to a certain territory P. „Law is one of those domains in which saying so (by the appropriate agent under the appropriate circumstances) makes it so” (Marmor, 2014: 77).
 This means that the example given above could not be assessed for veracity in the context of another legal system except the Bulgarian one, because each individual country has its own legislation.